README

 logPriority: ERROR

-logger: org.refcodes.logger.alt.cli.ConsoleLoggerSingleton
+logger: org.refcodes.logger.alt.console.ConsoleLoggerSingleton

 JSON